| Duration: | 9 Day(s) - 8 Night(s) |

 Overnight in the Gambia

-We will check out from this world of sun, water, and green, and then drive for the central border of the Gambia.
+We will check out of this world of sun, water, and green, and then drive to the central border of the Gambia.
 Once back in Senegal, let us take a dusty road to reach the Megalith stone circle.

 The most remarkable sight of the megalithic area is that of Sine Ngayène, which has 52 circles for 1200 megalithic stones and a hundred tumuli (Tumuli are a very ancient funerary practice in Senegal.
 Like the Pharaohs, Kings, and Chiefs, they were buried surrounded by their possessions, ornaments, or weapons)